better-internet/radworks-docs/docs/getting-started.md

 ```

 > **M1/arm64 users**: We're still working on an ideal installation method for running Radicle CLI on your
-> machine&mdash;see this [GitHub Gist][gg] for our latest progress until we're ready to publish an official method.
+> machine&mdash;see this [GitHub Gist][https://gist.github.com/sebastinez/d8f2d4979cad0d9f23c162702cdd4735] for our
+> latest progress until we're ready to publish an official method.

 ## Create your Radicle identity

 To interact with the Radicle network, you need an **identity**, which you generate with `rad auth`.

 After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers, your **Peer
-ID** and **personal 🌱 URN**, which respectively identify your device and identify you across devices, along with a
+ID** and **personal 🌱 URN**, which identify your device and identify you across devices, respectively, along with a
 Ed25519 keypair for securing your identity.

 ```